User Privacy Rights

 How can I send my records to a third-party (e.g., attorney, Social Security Office, Life Insurance, etc.)?

-You must complete an authorization form and include the third party’s name, address or phone, methodology to send the records and your “wet” signature is REQUIRED.
+You must complete an authorization form (see form above) and include the third party’s name, address or phone, methodology to send the records.

 Are medical records confidential?